Famondir/Music-Suite/README.md

 ### DDD

 Domain Driven Design is a software architecture approach where software is neither developed as a monolith nor as a legion of micro services but splitted up into (problem) domains.
 The team for each domain should contain experts for this domain.
 The parts of software get developed seperated (in own repositories) and the interaction between the domains is described in the context mapping.
+One can identify such contexts with a method called event storming and they can be categorized using the core domain chart to identify the most important / unique context one wants to provide.

-It was difficult for me to distinguish sharply between a component UML diagram and the DDD context mapping.
+In the beginning it was difficult for me to distinguish between a component UML diagram and the DDD context mapping.
 They still feel somewhat similar to me.
 A point where they differ is the question where the database for the LMS is placed (physically) and which team is responsible for it.
 Probably it will be in the same place as the other databases but there probably is a special team for the LMS database and one more general for managing the user information and accounting stuff.
 In general the component diagram is probably more focussed on the implementation details than the context map.

+If the DDD graphs don't get displayed below you can find them [on Miro](https://miro.com/app/board/uXjVNS_z_ZA=/?share_link_id=232588702866).

 <!-- thumbnail image wrapped in a link -->
 <div id="eventstorming_original" style="width: 100%; max-width: 800px; margin: auto;">